rupeshs/fastsdcpu/Readme.md

 Thanks [Disty0](https://github.com/Disty0) for the conversion script.

 ### Convert SD 1.5 models to OpenVINO LCM-LoRA fused models
 We first creates LCM-LoRA baked in model,replaces the scheduler with LCM and then converts it into OpenVINO model.
-For more details check [LCM OpenVINO Conveter](https://github.com/rupeshs/lcm-openvino-converter), you can use this tools to convert any StableDiffusion 1.5 fine tuned models to OpenVINO.
+For more details check [LCM OpenVINO Converter](https://github.com/rupeshs/lcm-openvino-converter), you can use this tools to convert any StableDiffusion 1.5 fine tuned models to OpenVINO.

-## Realtime text to image (EXPERIMENTAL)
+## Real-time text to image (EXPERIMENTAL)
-Now we can generate near realtime text to images using FastSD CPU.
+Now we can generate near real-time text to images using FastSD CPU.

 **CPU (OpenVINO)**

-Near realtime inference on CPU using OpenVINO, run the `start-realtime.bat` batch file and open the link in brower (Resolution : 256x256,Latency : 2.3s on Intel Core i7)
+Near real-time inference on CPU using OpenVINO, run the `start-realtime.bat` batch file and open the link in brower (Resolution : 256x256,Latency : 2.3s on Intel Core i7)

 **Colab (GPU)**

-You can use the colab to generate realtime images (Resolution : 512x512,Latency : 500ms on Tesla T4) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1slhhDhxPcb0Xk19nMuxWT9xG6VrmE4a5?usp=sharing)
+You can use the colab to generate real-time images (Resolution : 512x512,Latency : 500ms on Tesla T4) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1slhhDhxPcb0Xk19nMuxWT9xG6VrmE4a5?usp=sharing)